Click to learn more about our flood-relief projects👇

 💸 The total estimated project cost is Rs.
 2,404,500

-Funds will be transferred upon confirmation to ensure the timely procurement and delivery of supplies.
+Funds were transferred upon confirmation to ensure the timely procurement and delivery of supplies.

-Our team, in collaboration with the Zonal Director and local educators, is planning to attend the distribution of these supplies, scheduled for 26 December 2025.
+Our team, in collaboration with the Zonal Director and local educators, attended the distribution of these supplies, scheduled for 26 December 2025.
 We are filled with hope for these young learners and look forward to witnessing the positive difference your contributions are making.

 We are thrilled to share that, thanks to your continued support, a cancer patient whose home was devastated by recent floods has received a brand new bed and wardrobe.
 These essential items will provide her with comfort, dignity, and a safe place to store her belongings during this challenging time.